 Amount Per Serving: Calories: 217Total Fat: 17gSaturated Fat: 4gUnsaturated Fat: 11gCholesterol: 374mgSodium: 479mgCarbohydrates: 9gFiber: 0gSugar: 0gProtein: 13g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything about this breakfast idea is a wonderful choice for the South Beach Diet.
-If you serve the eggs with whole wheat toast, this would be limited to Phase 2 or 3; without toast it would be great for Phase one.
-Without toast this is also gluten-free and a great option for most other low-carb diets.
+Everything about these Baked Eggs with Mushrooms is great for low-carb and Keto diets if you skip the toast.
+They’re also a wonderful choice for the original South Beach Diet.
+If you serve the eggs with whole wheat toast, this would be limited to Phase 2 or 3 for South Beach; without toast it would be great for Phase one.

 Find More Recipes Like This One:

 Use Breakfast Recipes to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.